metherton/starter-java/README.md

-# Welcome to the Java Guild!
+# Welcome to the Java Starter!

-As members of the Java Guild, you will be working through the challenges of TwilioQuest using the Java programming language and the [Play Framework](http://www.playframework.com/).
-This project is pre-configured to have some interesting functionality built in using the Twilio Java helper library.
+This project is pre-configured to have some interesting functionality built in using the Twilio Java helper library and the [Play Framework](http://www.playframework.com/).

 ## Setting Up

-As a first step, you should [download this project](https://github.com/twilio/starter-java), or clone it if you are a Git user.
+As a first step, you should [download this project](https://github.com/Beabs0063/starter-java), or clone it if you are a Git user.
 Navigate to the directory for this project, and open it with your favorite text editor.

 Rename the file `{project root}/conf/application.conf.sample` to `{project root}/conf/application.conf`.
 Open this file and locate the following three lines of configuration: